markusressel/fan2go/README.md

 Measurements taken during this process will then be used to determine the lowest PWM value at which the fan is still running, as well as the highest PWM value that still yields a change in RPM.

-All of this is saved to a local bolt database.
+All of this is saved to a local database.

 ### Monitoring